Services offered to the MANL membership include:

 As a supplement to its seminar program, MANL produces technical bulletins on selected topics from the full range of the museum studies curriculum.
 These "Museum Notes" are usually published in a one or two-page format and are distributed to the membership in tandem with the MANL Newsletter.

-The Newsletter is published quarterly.
+The Newsletter is published biannually (twice a year).
 It is the principal vehicle of communication with the membership.
 The Newsletter includes notices of professional development opportunities throughout Canada and is distributed in tandem with seminar registration forms and MANL's "Museum Notes."

 Certificate Course in Basic Museum Studies